JanethL/project-1-example/README.md

 }
 ```

-// add a function draw() to draw game continuosly
+- add a draw() function to draw game continuosly

 ```javascript
 //create blocks using function draw() that passes our player position and blocks to update game constantly